Skip to main content

 © KINDL – Centre for Contemporary Art, Berlin, Photo: Marco Funke, 2019

 Where beer was once brewed is now an exciting meeting place for everyday culture and the art scene.
-In the listed brick buildings, you can expect international contemporary art as well as an exciting supporting programme that repeatedly involves the neighbourhood and the local art scene, for example during "48 hours Neukölln".
+In the listed brick buildings, you can expect international contemporary art as well as an exciting supporting programme that repeatedly involves the neighbourhood and the local art scene, for example during "48 Stunden Neukölln" or Berlin Art Week.

-The Maschinenhaus, Kesselhaus and especially the tower offer an impressively brutal backdrop for space-specific large-scale installations.
-In the former brewhouse you can dine between the shiny copper brewing kettles.
+The Maschinenhaus, Kesselhaus and, above all, the tower provide an impressively brute backdrop for large-scale, site-specific installations.
+In the former brewhouse, you can dine between the gleaming copper brewing kettles.
 In summer, Babette's garden invites you into the inner courtyard.

 Where: Am Sudhaus 3, Neukölln